DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 {{% notice note %}}

 Some browsers limit cross-site interactions (especially in iframes).
-If you were to test this sample in Safari, Chrome, or Brave you will notice that some important features will not work such as silent token renewal and check session monitoring.
+In Safari, Firefox, or Brave you will notice that some important features will not work such as silent token renewal and check session monitoring.

 {{% /notice %}}